MIM-3 Nike Ajax: Deployment

 Deployment of the Nike I was under the direction of the Army Anti-Aircraft Command (ARAACOM).
 ARAACOM initially proposed a series of widespread bases surrounding cities and major military sites.
 However, while planning the deployment around Chicago, it became clear that Lake Michigan would force sites protecting approach from the east to be located in the city itself.
 Moreover, various scenarios demonstrated that having a staggered two-layer layout of the sites would offer much greater protection, which argued for some bases to be located closer to the urban centers.

 For range safety reasons, launch sites had to have considerable empty land around them in the event of an accidental warhead or fuel explosion.
 Originally this would require about 119 acres of land per site.
 This presented a serious problem for the planners, and especially the Corps of Engineers Real Estate Offices.
-As early as 1952 they had asked for a solution, which led to design architect Leon Chatelain, Jr. developing an underground configuration.
+As early as 1952 they had asked for a solution, which led to design architect Leon Chatelain Jr. developing an underground configuration.

 As the missile batteries were now protected and accidental explosions would be contained, the safe area was dramatically reduced, and that cut the land requirement down to 40 acres.
 This was the system tested at White Sands in 1953 and with its success, on 28 October 1953 ARAACOM directed that most deployments would use this option.
 The system used a basic building block with four above-ground launching stations over an underground battery with additional missiles.
 Missiles were raised to the surface on an elevator and then pushed, by hand, along rails to their launchers.
 Stations normally consisted of four to six of these basic building blocks.

-The first site to build their Nike I system was Fort Meade, who started receiving their missiles in December 1953, replacing their 120 mm M1 guns.
+The first site to build their Nike I system was Fort Meade, which started receiving their missiles in December 1953, replacing their 120 mm M1 guns.
 This site reached initial operational status in March 1954, and went on full round-the-clock combat status on 30 May.
 The Army considers 30 May to be the "birth date" of the Nike system.
-On 15 November 1956 the missile was officially renamed as the Nike Ajax, as part of DA Circular 700-22.
+On 15 November 1956 the missile was officially renamed as the Nike Ajax, as part of DA Circular 700–22.

 Over the next four years, 265 batteries were constructed around the majority of major northern and coastal cities.
 They replaced 896 radar-guided anti-aircraft guns, leaving only a handful of 75 mm Skysweeper emplacements as the only anti-aircraft artillery remaining in use by the US.
 All of the Skysweepers were removed from service by 1960.

 Several Nike Ajax missiles exploded accidentally at a battery in Leonardo, New Jersey on 22 May 1958, killing 6 soldiers and 4 civilians.
 A memorial can be found at Fort Hancock in the Sandy Hook Unit of the Gateway National Recreation Area.